 Oral Test Rules

-Please click the button to the right for each rule in Oral Tests category.
+Please click the button to the right to view details about each event in the Oral Tests category.

 Entry Limit: Two contestants per level, per school: Level 1 & Level 2 only